mahaloz/decompilation-wiki/docs/index.md

 In this way, we can quickly attempt to taxonomize the area of decompilation while iterating on it.

 ## Who Made This?
-The Decompilation Wiki was created by [Zion Leonahenahe Basque](https://zionbasque.com).
+The Decompilation Wiki was started by [Zion Leonahenahe Basque](https://zionbasque.com), but is sustained by the contributions of the decompilation community.
+Both closed and open-source developers are welcome!

 The wiki is highly inspired by the following sources: